akthammomani/Regression-Disney-Movies-and-Box-Office-Success/README.md

 ## Visualize the genre popularity trend:

 The line plot supports our belief that some genres are growing faster in popularity than others.
 For Disney movies, Action and Adventure genres are growing the fastest.
+So Now let's use sns.FacetGrid.map so we can lineplot each genre per facet:
 ![genre](https://user-images.githubusercontent.com/67468718/104915243-39aa2700-5945-11eb-9868-a14d729ce5b3.JPG)

 ## Data Transformation